 Recorded only a few years before his passing, Pure Desmond features the star-studded lineup of Ed Bickert on guitar, Ron Carter bass, and Connie Kay on drums.

-The original recording featured eight standards, while recent reissues include bonus tracks and modern recording techniques to refine and enhance the recording.
+The original recording featured eight standards, while recent reissues include bonus tracks and modern mastering techniques to refine and enhance the recording.

 The opening track, ‘Squeeze Me’, has Desmond returning to his West Coast cool roots.
 Sonically, the album is a joy to listen to, and the musicianship by all is inspirational.
 Many agree that this recording captures Paul Desmond at his best.

-Paul Desmond was an accomplished composer and jazz musician whose approach to playing the alto sax was both innovative and revolutionary.
+Paul Desmond was an accomplished composer and jazz musician whose approach to playing the saxophone was both innovative and revolutionary.

 With his “dry martini” tone and lilting phrasing, Paul Desmond will forever be one of the significant musicians of the West Coast jazz era.